-A typical telematic device connects to the vehicle’s computer and then sends data to the insurance company.
-Data collected includes speed, mileage, location, braking habits, phone use, nighttime driving, taking corners too fast, and traffic patterns.
+The device connects to the vehicle’s computer and then sends data to the insurance company.
+Data collected includes things like driving behavior, mileage and even barking habits

-In both cases, the data is sent wirelessly to your insurance company.
-This data can affect insurance premiums for better or for worse, depending on how the data collected matches with your previous insurance record.
+Data collected from the tracker is sent wirelessly to your insurance company.
+This data can affect insurance premiums for better or for worse, depending on how the data collected matches your previous insurance record.

 A vehicle odometer reading is a physical reading or photo taken of your vehicle’s odometer.
 With an annual or bi-annual odometer reading, car insurance companies will have an accurate picture of your annual mileage.

-The precise data that is tracked can vary by the insurance company.
+The precise data tracked can vary by the insurance company.
 When in doubt, check with your car insurance company.
-In general, an insurance company will track mileage driven, average speed, traffic conditions, sudden braking, phone use while driving, night driving, and accidents.
+In general, an insurance company will track mileage driven, average speed, traffic conditions, sudden braking, phone use while driving, night driving and accidents.